CWHer/RISC-V_Simulator/README.md

 **Vanilla Tomasulo Algorithm Architecture**

-NOTE: CAN NOT tackle WAW & WAR hazards of memory access instructions
+NOTE: NEED extra design to tackle WAW & WAR hazards of memory access instructions

-HACK: stall the whole process when there is a memory write instruction (or JALR)
+HACK: Considering the complexity of the implementation, stall the whole process when there is a memory write instruction (or JALR)

 ![](assets/vanilla_tomasulo.png)